Sparks are innovative, adaptable mini-lessons and activities. They help hone a specific skill or inspire big ideas.

 Students play a spin-off version of Balderdash in this activity, working as budding archeologists who must use the power of observation to solve a few artifact mysteries.

-Katie Manning and Brandon Brown, 826LA
+by Katie Manning and Brandon Brown, 826LA

 Students enter a Writing Laboratory, no lab coats required, and use methods of observation to embark on their writing process.